firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-7:17">I will praise the LORD according to his righteousness: and will sing praise to the name of the LORD most high.</p>

-<p id="psa-8:1"><To the chief Musician upon Gittith, A Psalm of David.> O LORD our Lord, how excellent is thy name in all the earth! who hast set thy glory above the heavens.</p>
+<p id="psa-8:1">O LORD our Lord, how excellent is thy name in all the earth! who hast set thy glory above the heavens.</p>

 <p id="psa-8:2">Out of the mouth of babes and sucklings hast thou ordained strength because of thine enemies, that thou mightest still the enemy and the avenger.</p>